Miriam-Stoehr/challenge-regression/presentation.md

 **3.2 Cross-validation for Robustness**

 K-fold cross-validation was implemented to assess the model's performance across multiple data splits, ensuring robust and reliable results.

+* A 5-fold cross-validation was used:

+  * Splits the dataset into 5 subsets (folds), using one for testing and the remaining four for training in each iteration.

+  * Each fold serves as a validation set once, while the remaining folds are used for training.

+* Cross-validation ensures the model is robust and is evaluated multiple times on different subsets of the data, which prevents the model from being overly reliant on any one test set.
+By training on different parts of the data, it ensures that the model learns from the data as a whole, rather than memorizing a specific split.

+* Cross-validation is particularly important for KNN models because they are non-parametric and rely heavily on local patterns in the data.
+This approach evaluates the model's ability to generalize to unseen data more reliably.

 **3.3 Model Evaluation Metrics**